jonlld/the-amazing-math-machine/notes.md

 - Show score and highscore DONE
 - Allow click to restart game DONE
 - Allow click to change game mode DONE
-- Add transition for game over screen TODO
+- Add transitions for game over screen TODO

 5. Other

 - About page (slide in? arrows?)
+- Refactor UI
-- Make it pretty, use icons, colors, animations TODO
+- Polish - add icons, colors, animation, sound TODO
-- Add some sounds to correct / incorrect
-- Make responsive for smaller windows (maybe number boxes for touch inputs - see hangman idea)
+- Make responsive
-- Refactor

 ---

-- Additional:
+- Additional Ideas:

 * Add a TNT power for every 10 sums answered - allows you to skip an answer?
+* Timed mode - do x # of random sums in a fixed time

 - References / Resources: